asticode/go-astitodo/readme.md

 ## Exclude paths

-You can exclude paths running
+You can exclude paths by running

     go-astitodo -e path/to/exclude/1 -e path/to/exclude/2 <paths to files or dirs>